select2/select2/.github/CONTRIBUTING.md

 npm install
 ```

-You may need to install `libsass` on your system if it is not already available in order to build the SASS files which generate the CSS for themes and the main component.

 ### Building the Select2 component

 Select2 uses the [Grunt][grunt] build task system and defines a few custom